jamesblack23/daraja/README.md

 - `addLipaNaMpesaConfig(passkey, transactionType)` - Adds Lipa na M-Pesa to the configuration.

   - `passkey`: `string` (required for Lipa Na M-Pesa Online transactions) - the app's Lipa Na M-Pesa Online Passkey.
   - `transactionType`: `('CustomerPayBillOnline' | 'CustomerBuyGoodsOnline')`
     (optional, defaults to `CustomerPayBillOnline`) - the transaction type that is used to identify the transaction when sending the request to M-Pesa

+- `addB2CConfig(initiatorName, initiatorPassword)` - Adds B2C to the
+  configuration
+  - `initiatorName`: `string` (required) - username of the M-Pesa B2C account API operator
+  - `initiatorPassword`: `string` (required) - password of the M-Pesa B2C account API operator

+After chaining all the configuration methods, you need to call `build()` to get the configured `Daraja` instance

 ### Lipa Na M-Pesa